dibakash/IITM-PDSA/week_2/lecture_1.md

 - Here magnitude of $n$ (proportional to the value of $n$) is not the correct measure.

-  - If we consider the magnitude of $n$ as the measure of running time then :-
+  - If we consider the magnitude of $n$ as the measure of running time then:-

   - The algorithm should take 10 times longer to determine if 4367 is a prime number than it should take to determine if 387 is a prime number.
 However, we know that this is not usually the case because arithmetic operations are performed one digit at a time.
   - Meaning, the measure is not done according to the magnitude but according to the number of digits